bhaskarmac/random/README.md

-# random
+# Introduction

-A possible collection of random generators in Javascript
+A collection of possible random number/string generator snippets using `JavaScript`

 Following are the different random string/number generation methods using `JavaScript`